Drosophila melanogaster: The cellular response to infection

-Behavioral genetics and neuroscience
+Neurobiology and behavior

 In 1971, Ron Konopka and Seymour Benzer published "Clock mutants of Drosophila melanogaster", a paper describing the first mutations that affected an animal's behavior.
+Since then, Benzer and others have used behavioral screens to isolate genes involved in vision, olfaction, audition, learning/memory, courtship, pain, aggression, grooming, and other processes, such as longevity.

+Circadian rhythm

 Wild-type flies show an activity rhythm with a frequency of about a day (24 hours).
-They found mutants with faster and slower rhythms, as well as broken rhythms—flies that move and rest in random spurts.
+Benzer and others found mutants with faster and slower rhythms, as well as broken rhythms—flies that move and rest in random spurts.
 Work over the following 30 years has shown that these mutations (and others like them) affect a group of genes and their products that form a biochemical or biological clock.
 This clock is found in a wide range of fly cells, but the clock-bearing cells that control activity are several dozen neurons in the fly's central brain.

-Since then, Benzer and others have used behavioral screens to isolate genes involved in vision, olfaction, audition, learning/memory, courtship, pain, and other processes, such as longevity.